35 Thousand Inc (“35 Thousand”), a privately-owned company; provides information, content and resources to help people travel more beautifully.

-Please note too, that when you buy something from us - such as a ticket to an event - we may contact you about your registration details, to manage any account or subscription you have with us, or to provide customer service.
+Please note too, that when you buy something from us we may contact you about your registration details, to manage any account or subscription you have with us, or to provide customer service.
 This will be the case even if you have opted-out of, or declined to consent to, receiving promotional emails.

 When you enter one of our online competitions, we will process your information for the purposes of picking a winner.
 If you have opted-in to receiving information from us about our products and services (eg receiving event invitations, signing up for editorial newsletters etc) then we will use the information you provide to make sure we offer you relevant products and services (based on where you live, your age, gender, tastes, preferences etc).
 If you have opted-in to receive news and offers from any competition sponsors, we will share your information with them.

 Further details about this is outlined in the “who do we share information with” with section.

 We work with our partners from the world of luxury goods, fashion, travel and retail so that we can present you with some outstanding offers and opportunities by either email or post.
 You will only ever receive partner messages from us if you have actively given permission.
 We won’t disclose your personal information to anyone, the messages will come from us and you can unsubscribe at any time from these messages.

 We process any information you provide when dealing with any complaints or enquiries made by you or legally on your behalf.

 3. LEGAL BASES FOR DATA PROCESSING – WHAT DOES IT MEAN AND HOW DO WE USE THEM?

 The law on data protection sets out different reasons why a company may collect and process your personal data and it is one of our duties to make sure you understand which of these lawful bases we are using to process your data.

 In specific situations, we can collect and process your data with your consent: